Convex projective structures on non-hyperbolic three-manifolds: Introduction

-is a local submersion taking a neighborhood of the holonomy representation of the complete hyperbolic structure onto a submanifold of $\Rep(\pi_1 \partial M, \PGL_4 \RR)$ of codimension three times the number of cusps (see Theorem~\ref{smoothnessthm}).
+The proof of Theorem \ref{thm:deform} boils down to a transversality argument in~the space $\Rep(\pi_1 \partial M, \PGL_4 \RR)$ of representations of the peripheral fundamental groups $\pi_1 \partial M$.
+The assumption of infinitesimal projective rigidity rel boundary, also appearing in Theorem~\ref{thm:main}, guarantees that $\Rep(\pi_1 M, \PGL_4 \RR)$ is smooth at the holonomy representation $\rho_{hyp}$ of the complete hyperbolic structure and that (an augmented version of) the restriction map $\res \co \Rep(\pi_1 M, \PGL_4 \RR) \to \Rep(\pi_1 \partial M, \PGL_4 \RR)$ submerses a neighborhood of $\rho_{hyp}$ onto a submanifold of $\Rep(\pi_1 \partial M, \PGL_4 \RR)$.
 We prove that this submanifold transversely intersects a certain family of diagonalizable representations constructed explicitly in Lemma~\ref{lem:slice}.
-This family of diagonalizable representations is a partial slice (never tangent to conjugation orbits) of dimension four times the number of cusps; its construction is geometric in nature (see Section \ref{subsec:slice} for details).
-For dimensional reasons the intersection is positive dimensional and thus we can find representations of $\pi_1M$ into $\PGL_4 \RR$ whose restriction to the fundamental group of each boundary component is diagonalizable over the reals.
-Finally, we are able to conclude that the resulting representations are the holonomy representations of convex projective structures as in the Theorem using a ``holonomy principle" that follows from recent work of Cooper--Long--Tillmann~\cite{CoLoTi} or Choi~\cite{Choi2}.
+This family of diagonalizable representations is a partial slice (never tangent to conjugation orbits) whose construction is geometric in nature (see Section \ref{subsec:slice} for details).
+For dimensional reasons the intersection is positive dimensional and thus we can find representations of $\pi_1 M$ into $\PGL_4 \RR$ whose restriction to the fundamental group of each boundary component is diagonalizable over the reals.
+Finally, we are able to conclude that the resulting representations are the holonomy representations of convex projective structures as in the Theorem using a ``holonomy principle'' that follows from recent work of Cooper--Long--Tillmann~\cite{CoLoTi} or Choi~\cite{Choi2}.

 We note that the proof of Theorem~\ref{thm:deform} encounters immediate problems upon removing the assumption that $M$ is orientable.
 Indeed, Poincar\'e duality, applied to both $M$ and its torus boundary components, is used to determine the dimensions of relevant representation spaces.